Oracle-Based Multistep Strategy for Solving Polynomial Systems Over Finite Fields and Algebraic Cryptanalysis of the Aradi Cipher: Abstract

 The multistep solving strategy consists in a divide-and-conquer approach: when a multivariate polynomial system is computationally infeasible to solve directly, one variable is assigned over the elements of the base finite field, and the procedure is recursively applied to the resulting simplified systems.
 In a previous work by the same authors (among others), this approach proved effective in the algebraic cryptanalysis of the \Trivium\ cipher.

-In this paper, we present a new implementation of the corresponding algorithm based on a Depth-First Search strategy, along with a novel complexity analysis leveraging tree structures.
-We further introduce the notion of an ``oracle function'' as a general predictive tool for deciding whether the evaluation of a new variable is necessary to simplify the current polynomial system.
+In this paper, we present a new formulation of the corresponding algorithm based on a Depth-First Search strategy, along with a novel complexity analysis leveraging tree structures.
+We also introduce the notion of an ``oracle function'', which is intended to determine whether evaluating a new variable is required to simplify the current polynomial system.
 This notion allows us to unify all previously proposed variants of the multistep strategy, including the classical hybrid approach, by appropriately selecting the oracle function.

-Finally, we apply the multistep solving strategy to the cryptanalysis of the low-latency block cipher \Aradi, recently introduced by the NSA.
-We present the first full-round algebraic attack, raising concerns about the cipher’s actual security with respect to its key length.
+Finally, we employ the multistep solving strategy in the cryptanalysis of the NSA's recently introduced low-latency block cipher \Aradi, achieving a first full-round algebraic attack that exposes structural features in its symbolic model.